NEW | Weight Management Programme Now At Our Digital Pharmacy

 Many people may be put off by the discharge or odour from infections such as bacterial vaginosis or thrush, and sometimes sex can cause pain if you have vaginitis (when the vaginal tissues become inflamed).
 However, despite these symptoms, it is also important to ensure your vaginal microbiome recovers before you start having sex again.

-If you’re having treatment for vaginal thrush, make sure you wait at least a few days after the treatment has finished before having sex again.
 Oral sex is also off the cards during this time, as the yeast infection can be passed via mouth too.
-And not forgetting the sex toys - wash those too!
+And not forgetting the sex toys - wash those, use condoms and don't share!

 What about sex with cystitis or a urinary infection?